How To Write Tests

 }

-Run scarb cairo-test and you will see the following output:
+Run scarb test and you will see the following output:

-Instead of ok, the line adder::another shows fail.
+Instead of [PASS], the line adder::tests::another shows [FAIL].
 A new section appears between the individual results and the summary.
 It displays the detailed reason for each test failure.
 In this case, we get the details that another failed because it panicked with "Make this test fail" error.

 Now that you've seen what the test results look like in different scenarios, let’s look at some functions that are useful in tests.